ftrackhq/integrations/libs/framework-core/doc/glossary.rst

          * `ftrack_framework_maya <https://ftrackhq.github.io/integrations/projects/framework-maya/>`_
          * Source code: `<https://github.com/ftrackhq/integrations/projects/framework-maya>`_

-    Definition
+    Tool config
         A :term:`JSON` configuration file defining :term:`Framework` :term:`engine` behaviour -
         which plugins and widgets to use.
 Is validated against a :term:`schema`.
-        Example of a definition is the *Maya Geometry* publisher.
-Definitions lives within the resource/definitions folder within each framework plugin.
+        Example of a tool config is the *Maya Geometry* publisher.
+Tool_configs lives within the resource/tool_configs folder within each framework plugin.

     Engine
         A core Python module driving a specific behaviour within the :term:`Framework`,